ROCm/ROCK-Kernel-Driver/Documentation/admin-guide/cgroup-v2.rst

 becomes self-defeating.

 The memory.low boundary on the other hand is a top-down allocated reserve.
-A cgroup enjoys reclaim protection when it's within its low, which makes delegation of subtrees possible.
+A cgroup enjoys reclaim protection when it's within its effective low, which makes delegation of subtrees possible.
+It also enjoys having reclaim pressure proportional to its overage when above its effective low.

 The original high boundary, the hard limit, is defined as a strict limit that can not budge, even if the OOM killer has to be called.